Learning from Human Directional Corrections: Introduction

 \section{Introduction}

-For tasks where robots work in proximity to human users, a robot is required to not only guarantee the accomplishment of a task but also complete it in a way that a human user prefers.
-Different users may have difference preferences about how the robot should perform the task.
-Such customized requirements usually lead to considerable workload of robot programming, which requires human users to have expertise to design and repeatedly tune robot's controllers until achieving satisfactory robot behaviors.
+\IEEEPARstart{F}{or} tasks where robots work in proximity to human users, a robot is required to not only guarantee the accomplishment of the task but also complete it in a way that a human user prefers.
+Different users may have different preferences about how the robot should perform the task.
+Such customized requirements usually lead to a considerable workload of robot programming, which requires human users to have high expertise and skills.

-To circumvent the expertise requirement in traditional robot programming, learning from demonstrations (LfD) empowers a non-expert human user to program a robot by only providing demonstrations.
-In existing LfD techniques \cite{ravichandar2020recent}, a human user first provides a robot with behavioral demonstrations in a \emph{one-time} manner, then the robot learns a control policy or a control objective function \emph{off-line} from the demonstrations.
-Successful examples include autonomous driving \cite{kuderer2015learning}, robot manipulation \cite{englert2017inverse}, and motion planning \cite{jin2020learning}.
-In some practical cases, the \emph{one-time and offline nature }of LfD can introduce challenges.
-For example, when the demonstrations are insufficient to infer the objective function due to low data informativeness \cite{jin2018inverse} or significant deviation from the optimal data \cite{jain2015learning}, new demonstrations have to be re-collected and the robot has to be re-trained.
-Importantly, acquiring an optimal demonstration in a one-shot fashion for the systems of high degree-of-freedoms can be challenging \cite{jain2015learning}, because the human demonstrator has to move the robot in all degrees-of-freedom in a spatially and temporally consistent manner.
+To circumvent the above limitations of robot programming, learning from demonstrations (LfD) empowers non-expert users to program robots by providing demonstrations.
+In LfD \cite{ravichandar2020recent}, a user first provides a robot with demonstrations in a \emph{one-time} manner, then the robot learns a control policy or objective function \emph{offline} from the demonstrations.
+While achieving the notable success in various applications \cite{kuderer2015learning,englert2017inverse,jin2020learning}, the \emph{one-time} and \emph{offline} nature of LfD could lead to some challenges.
+For example, when the demonstration data is insufficient to infer an objective function due to the low informativeness \cite{jin2018inverse} or deviation from optima \cite{jain2015learning}, the demonstrations have to be re-collected and the robot has to be re-trained.
+This is particularly inconvenient for robots with high degrees of freedom.